sfc-gh-mhindi/REPO_CBA/03-DmvaWrapperProcedure/README.md

 ### Monitoring Approach
 - **Synchronous:** For critical migrations requiring immediate validation
 - **Asynchronous:** For large migrations during off-peak hours
 - **Hybrid:** Start synchronous, switch to asynchronous for long-running tasks

+### Output Verbosity Control
+- **Show All Messages (P_SUPPRESS_LOOP_MESSAGES = 'N'):** Ideal for debugging, monitoring progress in real-time, and troubleshooting issues
+- **Suppress Loop Messages (P_SUPPRESS_LOOP_MESSAGES = 'Y'):** Best for production runs, automated pipelines, and reducing output size when monitoring hundreds of tasks
+- **When to Suppress:** Large table migrations with many partitions, scheduled jobs with logging to external systems, or when output size becomes unwieldy